Vacation style over 40

 Even when vacationing in hot places have a jacket

-Go for comfortable casual items of high quality.
-Don’t forget a cover-up (cardigan, denim or other light jacket) that you can throw over in chilly museums or when it gets chilly in the evening.
+Just because your vacation destination is in a warm climate region doesn’t mean that you have warm weather all the time.
+Always pack a jacket.
+It may ruin your vacation for as long as it takes you to find a warm jacket that you want to buy and keep, and not just fix a current problem.
+Thus, don’t forget a cover-up (cardigan, denim or other light jacket) that you can throw over in chilly museums or when it gets chilly in the evening.
 When you don’t need the jacket outside, knot it around your waist or neck.
 This way, you won’t risk loosing it and keep your hands free to google the map on your phone to find your destination, take pictures, buy subway tickets, or just drink your iced coffee on your marsh to the next see-worthy place.
 In addition, the knotted jacket ups your style.
 Share this style tip on twitter.

 Best bags for city tours

 Go for a cross-body bag or short shoulder bag.
-It is much more stylish and safer than a rucksack.
+They are much more stylish and safer than a rucksack.
 It is front of you or under your arm, i.e. all time under your watch.
 Furthermore, you won’t risk to topple over an entire exhibition by accident when turning around. 😉

 Plan for the weathers